-Students in learning communities live in the same residence hall and take classes that are centered around a particular major or theme.
+Students in learning communities live in the same residence hall and take classes that are centered around a particular major or academic interest.
 At Saint Louis University, learning communities help shape the student experience and give you a sense of family amidst the larger SLU community.

 Living in a learning community allows you opportunities to build meaningful relationships with faculty, staff and peers.
 You will often engage together in off-campus excursions, special lecture series, community service activities and social gatherings in the residence halls.

 Learning communities provide a great way for you to meet new people and make friends with those who have similar interests.
-Plus, studies show that students are more successful when their academic experiences are integrated with other aspects of their life.
+Plus, research shows that students are more successful when their academic experiences are integrated with other aspects of their life.
 You will have the opportunity to get involved on campus and within the greater Saint Louis University community.

-SLU also offers theme housing communities for freshmen still deciding on a major, transfer students, Greek life participants and upperclassmen interested in nutrition and wellness.
+SLU also offers theme housing communities for freshman still deciding on a major, first-year transfer students, upperclassmen Greek Life participants, and upperclassmen interested in Wellness.
 These communities differ from learning communities in that they do not incorporate required coursework or direct faculty engagement in the form of co-curricular experiences.

 Saint Louis University is home to nine learning communities:

 As you consider the choices, there are a few questions that can guide you in selecting the right learning community for you: